dh-epfl-students/dhlab-cultural-weaponisation-ukraine-benchmark/README.md

 ## 2. Research Structure

-This midterm analysis is divided into three complementary parts:
+This midterm analysis is divided into two complementary parts:

 1. **Weaponised vs. Non-Weaponised User Analysis**
    A global overview of editing patterns among a sample of **2,454 unique users**, distinguishing between edits classified as *weaponising* or *non-weaponising*.

 2. **Weaponising Users — Fine-Grained Analysis**
    A focused investigation of **300 unique users** from the *fine-grained dataset*, restricted to edits identified as weaponising by the language model.

-3. **User Case Studies (Data Stories)**
-   Qualitative exploration of **two individual users** with consistent editing activity across Ukraine-related pages.

 ---